simonrauch/harvey/README.md

 harvey init
 ```

 You'll be asked for your Harvest account ID and personal access token, so you'll have to create one in the [Developers section on Harvest](https://id.getharvest.com/developers).
-Oauth

 This will create a configuration file (default: `~/.config/harvey/config.json`).